 We find Craig winging his way to Piz Gloria, err I mean the Hoffler clinic.
 Now begins the On Her Majesties Secret Service (OHMSS) rip-off in earnest.
 Craig still sporting the ridiculous knit cap and tight snow suit, trods up to the front doors of the clinic with a large overnight bag.
 He makes his way in to the office of Dr. Madeline Swann.
 To be brutally honest (I know me brutally honest, hard to imagine right!) this whole scene is incredibly boring!
 If you don’t mind, I’ll just briefly muddle through it.
 First imagine the “word association” scene in Skyfall but with an attractive woman playing the part of the psychologist, now also imagine a lot more paperwork involved.

 She asks Craig if he consumes alcohol and he replies “Too much”.
-EON has been pushing this Bond as alcoholic narrative.
-There was a study that purported to show the literary Bond's alcoholism, but I really don’t see the cinematic Bond as having a problem, he takes a drink or two sure, but is consuming 3-4 drinks during the course of a film alcoholism?
+EON keeps pushing this Bond as alcoholic narrative.
+There was a study that purported to show the literary Bond’s alcoholism, but I really don’t see the cinematic Bond as having a problem, he takes a drink or two sure, but is consuming 3-4 drinks during the course of a film alcoholism?
 Remember a film takes place over a period of days or weeks they aren’t in real time.

 She continues asking personal questions, we go into his parent’s death, orphan, blah, blah, blah, wha, wha, wha, then he starts asking her questions.
 Craig spills the beans that he “kills people” (see my sidebar in the last rant) she automatically assumes her father is dead and he sent Craig, rather than say the organization who wanted him dead.
-I thought she was a psychologist not a psychic!
+I thought she was a psychiatrist not a psychic!
 She asks if Craig killed him and Craig tells her White did it himself.
 Take note that Craig told her exactly what happened and exactly how it happened, its important later in the film when they go to Blofeld’s lair and he shows them the tape Hinx took earlier.

-Craig tells her she’s in danger (why, she poses no threat to the organization and her father is dead so she has no extortion value), he’s there to protect her and he needs to find L’American, she of course responds by throwing him out.
+Craig tells her she’s in danger (why? she poses no threat to the organization and her father is dead, so she has no extortion value), he’s there to protect her and he needs to find L’American, she of course responds by throwing him out.
 Craig sulks at the juice bar where he tries to drown his sorrows with a martini, but is informed that there is no alcohol at the clinic, wah-wah!

 Q inexplicably turns up and orders Craig a “digestive enzyme shake”.
 They go back and forth about the car being “parked at the bottom of the Tiber”.
 Q then states that Franz Oberhauser is “dead and buried” and Craig needs to come back with him now.
 Whoa, whoa, whoa, how the bloody hell does Q know about Oberhauser?
 Even if Moneypenny told him, he knows way more detail than even she had!

 Craig gives Q Gollum’s ring and asks him to find out what he can about it.
 The bartender returns with the digestive shake and Craig tells him to pour it directly down the toilet, HA!
-Craig is being led out by the crack sweater clad security team when he notices Swann getting led away by Mr. Hinx, dun, dun, duuuuun.
+Craig is being led out by the crack, sweater clad security team when he notices Swann getting led away by Mr. Hinx, dun, dun, duuuuun.
 Guess those security officers were too busy politely asking Craig to leave to notice a staff member getting accosted.
-Craig punches a guard and tells the other to “SStAAAy”, then runs off to save the day.
+Craig punches a guard and tells the other to “SStAAAy” (wink to Octopussy), then runs off to save the day.
 On a side note why is SPECTRE kidnapping Swann?
-As I said she has no value to their organization, if it's to nab Craig why not just cut out the middle woman and grab him right then and there?
+As I said she has no value to their organization, if it’s to nab Craig why not just cut out the middle woman and grab him right then and there?
 I know why, cause we said so!

-Craig has time to put on his kick ass shades as he makes his way outside where a henchman appears out of nowhere and Craig handily dispatches him.
+Craig has time to put on his kick ass shades as he makes his way outside, where a henchman appears out of nowhere and Craig handily dispatches him.
 Craig sees them drive off in their Range Rover™, and we cut to Q getting on a cable car (OHMSS anyone?) with a rather salty, surly looking gent.
 Q and the surly gent eyeball each other while Q analyzes the DNA on the ring, which he just so happens to have an analyzer for!

 Cut back to Hinx and crew who are now in convoy with two other Land Rovers™.
 They come out of a tunnel and suddenly… an airplane soars overhead!
 Swann grabs the hypodermic needle clumsy goon #348 was going to use to knock her out and jams it in to his chest, nighty night clumsy goon.
 Hinx responds by pointing his ridiculous double pistol at Swann who now placidly leans back in her chair.
 The plane pulls up alongside the convoy, it’s Craig!
-Apparently he pulled an aircraft out of his rear and hopped inside, then knew where to find them.
-Obviously Craig stole it from the little airport down the hill from the clinic, my thought is why didn’t we see that instead of Q getting on a ski lift?
+Apparently he pulled an aircraft out of his rear and hopped inside, then knew exactly where to find them.
+Obviously Craig stole it from the little airport down the hill from the clinic, my thought is, why didn’t we see that instead of Q getting on a ski lift?
 It’s like they’re showing us the boring bits on purpose, so they can include “The Team”.
 This is an ongoing theme throughout this film as we’ll see.

 Craig who is now handling a Walther P99™, starts to indiscriminately fire at the SUV, which is traveling along near the edge of a steep mountain highway, I guess he just wants to get Swann back; it doesn’t matter if she’s dead or alive.
 Hinx fires back with his clown pistol, which despite being constructed by simply gluing two colt 1911 .45 caliber pistols together, has the firepower of a mini howitzer punching fist sized holes in Craig’s aircraft.
 Craig turns tail and we cut back to Q.